-A Baltimore paternity lawyer values the important rights and responsibilities associated with fatherhood.
+A Maryland paternity lawyer values the important rights and responsibilities associated with fatherhood.
 However, we also know that fathers are sometimes incorrectly identified.
 At James E. Crawford, Jr. & Associates, we guide both mothers and fathers through paternity claims — delivering legal services that are equally compassionate and aggressive.

 Why Should I Establish Paternity?